Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 Reviewed by: Amelia Yeomans

-It can feel like a mission to find a curling tong that doesn't produce ringlet-style curls, but that's where tools like this Beauty Works number come in.
-This wand has an easy-to-use design and takes just 60 seconds to warm up before you can use it.
-Plus, it comes with a travel case, a heat-proof glove and a mat for fuss-free and portable styling.
+It can feel like a mission to find a curling tong that doesn't produce ringlet-style curls.
+But that's where tools like this Beauty Works number come in.
+This wand has an easy-to-use design and takes just 60 seconds to warm up.
+It also comes with a travel case, a heat-proof glove and a mat for fuss-free and portable styling.

-After trialling this tool, I noticed that thick, straight hair needed finishing products to ensure the curls were defined and lasted all day long.
+After trying out this tool, I noticed that my thick, straight hair needed finishing products to ensure the curls were defined and lasted all day long.
 If you find curls typically drop out of your strands, as is common in hair that's naturally smooth and flat, it might be wise to invest in a strong-hold hairspray to lock your look in place.
-But overall, considering this is one of the more affordable curling tongs for thick hair, it performed extremely well and created the type of curls I wanted – without any additional effort.
+But overall, considering it's one of the more affordable curling tongs on the market, Beauty Works' offering performed extremely well, creating the type of curls I wanted without any additional effort.

 Best premium curling wand